 - MintMCP's one-click deployment transforms local STDIO MCP servers into production-ready services in minutes without code changes

-- MintMCP is designed for production deployments with enterprise monitoring, logging, and centralized governance
+- MintMCP is designed for production deployments with enterprise monitoring, logging, centralized governance, and a data-permissions-first architecture

-- MintMCP includes pre-built enterprise connectors for Snowflake, Elasticsearch, Gmail, and other data sources—reducing integration development time
+- MintMCP includes hosted MCP connectors run by MintMCP for Snowflake, Elasticsearch, Gmail, and other data sources, reducing integration development time

-- Lasso.Security offers an MIT-licensed open-source option with real-time threat detection and a plugin architecture for customization
+- Lasso.Security offers an open-source option with threat detection and a plugin architecture for customization

 - MintMCP is part of Cursor's hooks partner ecosystem, reinforcing its role in MCP governance and visibility for AI coding agents